Fire Breaks Out at Maranda High Days After All Form Four Students Were Suspended

 A fire broke out at a dormitory at Maranda High School in Siaya County on Sunday morning, the latest of such incidents to be reported amid a wave of unrest in schools in many parts of the country.

-Bondo Deputy County Commissioner, Richard Karani, confirmed the incident saying the fire began at the Boaz Owino dormitory.
+Bondo Deputy County Commissioner, Richard Karani, confirmed the incident saying the fire began at the Boaz Owino dormitory at around 11:30am.

+“It is true there is a fire incident at Maranda High School,” he said, “we have a team on the ground and an investigation has been launched.”

+The 630-capacity dormitory that went up in flames houses Form One students.

+Firefighters from the Siaya County government responded to the scene and contained the fire.
+No casualties were reported.

-The incident comes days after all Form Four students were sent home indefinitely after threatening to burn the school.
+The incident comes barely a week after all Form Four students were sent home indefinitely after threatening to burn the school.

+Read Also: Six Students Arrested as Maranda High School Closed After Night Fire

 The 400 students are reported to have refused to write mock exams despite pressure from teachers.